Behind the scenes- Cascade Photoshoot

-documented by rachel loughrey
+documented by Rachel Loughrey

 Pina-Guy-Delahaye.jpeg

-“I don’t care about how people move, but what moves them.”
+“I don’t care about how people move, but what moves them.” - Pina Bausch.

 I don’t care about how people move, but what moves them.